View Robert Tritt's Obituary on thenorthwestern.com and share memories

 Bob is survived by his wife of 73 years, Fern Tritt, of Omro; three daughters, Linda Kallas, of Omro; Vicki Tritt and her special friend, Dennis Schoening, of Oshkosh; Cynthia Olesen, of Oshkosh; grandchildren, Shane (Tanya) Kallas, Matthew Kallas, April (Chris) Coe, Kimberly Kallas (special friend, Chris Martin), Tonya (Lenny) Wright, Danielle (Scott) Schroeder, Teri (Don) Shimabukuro, Nickolaus (Chris) Olesen; 17 great-grandchildren; one brother, Max Tritt, of Rockford, Illinois; sisters-in-law, Edith Tritt, Lola Freund, both of Oshkosh; and many nieces, nephews, other relatives, and friends.

-Along with his parents, Bob was also preceded in death by a son-in-law, David Kallas; two sisters and a brother-in-law, Vivian and Howard James, Lorraine Nachtrab; five brothers and three sisters-in-law, Elton Tritt, Harold and Evelyn Tritt, Norman Tritt, William and June Tritt, Gordon and Betty Tritt; and in-laws, Forrest Minckler, Alex Freund, Flossie and Harley Campbell, June and Clarence Maas, Lois and Robert Schneider.
+Along with his parents, Bob was also preceded in death by a son-in-law, David Kallas; two sisters and a brother-in-law, Vivian and Howard James, Lorraine Nachtrab; five brothers and four sisters-in-law, Elton Tritt, Harold and Evelyn Tritt, Norman Tritt, William and June Tritt, Gordon and Betty Tritt, Marie Tritt; and in-laws, Forrest Minckler, Alex Freund, Flossie and Harley Campbell, June and Clarence Maas, Lois and Robert Schneider.

 A private family visitation will be held at Mueller Funeral Home, Winneconne.
 A graveside service with military honors will be held at the Oak Hill Cemetery, Poygan.